matkatmusic/ChordieApp_IssueTracker/README.md

   - behavior actually experienced.
   - crash log if you happen to have one.

+Videos, Screenshots and Midi files are the best way to share what the bug is!  they're 1000x more helpful than text.

 If I can't reproduce it, i can't fix it.

 Issues without the above information will be deleted